benjmin-r/cto.coffee/episodes/_posts/2020-09-20-ep16-on-humanizing-the-workplace-with-vivian-acquah.md

 > I know that we all cannot undo what happened 400 years ago.
 That's not our mission.
 The only mission that I have is to raise  awareness regarding what happened to the past and why the past is still shackling us from advancing.

-### 📢 Free Tickets for AmplifyDEI 🚨

-Vivian kindly offered me to raffle three free tickets to the [Amplify DEI conference][amplify-dei], a 3-day virtual conference running from 28-30 September 2020, with more than 60 experts sharing about all different aspects of Diversity, Equity & Inclusion.
-Have a look at [the schedule](https://go.amplifydei.com/schedule/) and [speakers](https://go.amplifydei.com/speakers/).

-If you'd like to have free access to AmplifyDEI, then sign up for the raffle now.

-{% include amplify-dei-ticket-raffle-form.html %}

-_Your name and email address will only be stored and used for the purpose of contacting you with regards to an AmplifyDEI ticket._

 ### Listen & Subscribe Elsewhere

 You can also listen to the episode and subscribe to the podcast on the show's [Spotify][spotify-show] or [Apple Podcasts][apple-podcasts-show] page.